What is a Patronage Refund?

 Co-ops are distinctive businesses based on cooperative ownership.
-While owners purchase equity shares, the profits are not distributed based on how many shares are owned.
+Owners purchase equity shares, but the profits are not distributed based on the number of shares owned.
 Co-op profit is distributed based on how much each owner spends at the co-op; that is their patronage.

-VFC finds the food and other products that our owners want and sets prices to cover the costs of providing them in a retail store.
+VFC provides the food and products that our owners want to purchase.
 Every owner purchase is recorded when you use your owner number.
 Those records are the basis for the patronage refund in profitable years.

 Surplus from Owner Sales Belongs to the Owners

 Food Cooperatives enjoy a privileged status and can return the profit to the owners as patronage refunds that are tax free to both the co-op and the owners.
 The cooperative can distribute the patronage refunds to each owner as cash or retain a portion as additional investment in the business.

 The Board of Directors looks at the financial performance each year, considers the co-op's financial position and plans for the future.
 They decide what portion to pay as cash.

 Co-op shares differ from stock in other kinds of businesses.
 They do not gain or lose value, they cannot be traded and they do not increase owner voting power.
 The non-voting shares are how we record who the Co-op assets belong to.

 VFC Board declares Patronage Refund for FY 2014-15

 As the Viroqua Food Co-op continues to grow, it’s important to recognize a Patronage Refund as an indicator of our success.
 In years in which the Co-op is profitable, VFC Board of Directors declares a Patronage Refund.
 This refund returns a portion of the profit to Co-op owners, while also reinvesting in our continued growth.